omo/old.flakiness.es/flakiness/source/2013-12-30-rebooting-blog-with-middleman.html.markdown

 ---
 title: Rebooting Blog with Middleman
 date: 2013-12-30 14:17 UTC
-tags:
+tags: ['tech']
 ---

 OK, it seems working.

 I used to blog in Japanese but recently decided to go with English so that my non-Japanese friends can read my writing.
-Actually there is little drawback to do that as most of my Japanese friends can read English.
+Actually there is little drawback to do that as most of my Japanese friends can read English as well.

 At first I thought I can continue using [Octopress](http://octopress.org/) as my blogging tool.
 Then I heard [Middleman](http://middlemanapp.com/) could be better.
-So let's give it a try.
+So I'm giving it a try.
 My first impression: This is better, maybe?

 Some points here.